ITULAZAX 12 SQ-Bet

 Tabulated list of adverse reactions

-Adverse reactions associated with ITULAZAX obtained from placebo-controlled clinical trials predominantly performed in adults and post-marketing surveillance are tabulated below.
+Adverse reactions associated with ITULAZAX obtained from placebo-controlled clinical trials in adult patients and post-marketing surveillance are tabulated below.

 System Organ Class